 - Fuji Television

-Ginza is a district of Tokyo that is characterized by its elegance with luxury shops.
+The district of Ginza is characterized by its elegance and luxury shops.

-It has many options for cafes, restaurants, boutiques, and bars so it is a good option to visit in the evening and relax a little after a long day walking around Tokyo.
+It has extensive options for cafes, restaurants, boutiques, and bars.
+Therefore, it is a good option to visit at night, go to dinner and relax a little after a long day walking around Tokyo.

 Akihabara is an electronic center with a large number of shops that offer all kinds of articles such as cameras, computers, TV, etc.